 An emotionally-intimate relationship is a gold standard for most adult men and women.
 Long-term married couples know that nothing can compare to the deep satisfaction emotionally-bonded partners experience both inside and outside the bedroom.
-The ability to trust your partner, bare your soul in front of him or her without fear of judgement, and connect deeply are elements that committed couples report as being essential to experiencing satisfaction in the physical and emotional areas of the relationship.
-The intimacy fostered by a deep emotional connection with your life partner is one of life’s greatest joys.
+The ability to trust your partner, bare your soul in front of them without fear of judgement, and building emotional intimacy are elements that committed couples report as being essential to experiencing satisfaction in the physical and emotional areas of the relationship.
+The intimacy fostered by adeep emotional connection with your life partner is one of life’s greatest joys.

-What are some of the ways you can build and reinforce the emotional bond with your partner?
+What are some of the ways of building emotional intimacy and reinforcing the bond with your partner?

-A good conversation can work like an aphrodisiac; it will turn you both on and prepare you for good sex.
-Dedicate time to sitting down with a warm cup of coffee together and let the words flow.
+A good conversation can work like an aphrodisiac.
+It will turn you both on and prepare you for good sex.
+Dedicate time to sitting down with a warm cup of coffee together and building emotional intimacy by letting the words flow.
 Turn off your phones, screens and other distractions and focus on each other’s contributions to the discussion.
 Look into each other’s eyes as you share your day.
 Active talking and listening validates both of you, making you feel heard, which primes your bodies for connection.
 For many women, it is difficult to hop into bed without some sort of verbal foreplay.
 (Men: take note!)

 Construct a sphere of safety around each other

-In order to build trust, couples need to feel safe with each other.
+For building emotional intimacy, couples need to feel safe with each other.
 What does “feeling safe” mean?
-It could mean the freedom to express oneself without fear of retribution or criticism.
-It can be the knowledge that your spouse “has your back” no matter what.
-It is the sense of safe harbor you feel when with your spouse, that you are both each other’s protection from the outside elements.
-When you feel safe with your partner, you have a wonderful sense of connection upon which trust can take root and grow.
+It could mean the freedom to express oneself without fear of retribution or criticism or the knowledge that your spouse “has your back” no matter what.
+It provides a sense of safe harbor you feel when with your spouse, that you are both each other’s protection from the outside elements.
+When you feel safe with your partner, you are building intimacy and developing a wonderful sense of connection upon which trust can take root and grow.

 Tend to your Intimate relationship